pillmuncher/yogic.cs/README.md

 public static class Example {

-  public static Mf human(Variable a) {      //  socrates, plato, and archimedes are human
+  public static Cont human(Variable a) {      //  socrates, plato, and archimedes are human
     return unify_any(a, "socrates", "plato", "archimedes");
   }

-  public static Mf dog(Variable a) {        // fluffy, daisy, and fifi are dogs
+  public static Cont dog(Variable a) {        // fluffy, daisy, and fifi are dogs
     return unify_any(a, "fluffy", "daisy", "fifi");
   }

-  public static Mf child(Variable a, Variable b) {
+  public static Cont child(Variable a, Variable b) {
     return or(
       unify((a, "jim"), (b, "bob")),        // jim is a child of bob. unify((a, "joe"), (b, "bob")),        // joe is a child of bob.